What is a BMS or Building Management System?

 - Any types of equipment on, off status and alarm should be logged or stored in PC to retrieve later.

-- Scheduling the equipment to on and off automatically by preset time.
+- Schedule the equipment to on and off automatically by preset time.

-- User interface graphics should be available in order to visualize the field equipment to monitor for BMS operator easily.
+- User interface graphics should be available to visualise the field equipment to monitor for BMS operator easily.